 Recycling plastics is often a physical process.
 Recycling centers wash the plastics, grind them up, and then melt them to form new products.
 These centers need each recycling stream to contain a single type of plastic, and cross contamination can be a problem.
 But chemical or biological contamination introduces another wrinkle in recycling lab plastics.
 Even disposing of plastic waste from labs requires dealing with this contamination.
 The waste sometimes has to be washed with chemicals or autoclaved before sending it to a landfill or a specialist handling company that will incinerate it.

 And even if the plastics are not contaminated, many local facilities or recycling contractors are hesitant to take materials from labs for general recycling because of concern about contamination.
 Worries about contamination even prevent scientists from recycling plastics in the lab.
-The University of Edinburgh recently surveyed scientists and found that while 75% reported recycling some types of plastic, many said that they were “not allowed” to recycle anything from a lab in general recycling streams,” according to a university blog post.
+The University of Edinburgh recently surveyed scientists and found that while 75% reported recycling some types of plastic, many said that they were “ ‘not allowed’ to recycle anything from a lab in general recycling streams,” according to a university blog post.

 In Vienna, Radolf plans to start asking his researchers to separate out the plastic packaging from cell culture labs.
 For safety’s sake, he adds, they will treat the waste as potentially contaminated and autoclave it, but then they will send it for general recycling.
 Currently, though, most recycling of lab plastic waste comes from take-back schemes with individual suppliers.
 Five years ago, the School of Chemistry at the University of Edinburgh became the first European university to take part in the Kimberly-Clark program that recycles single-use nitrile gloves.